gregswindle/eslint-plugin-crc/README.md

 ### CRC model template

-CRC models consist of three simple things:
+CRC models consist of three simple sections for:

 1. **Name**: what the class (or object) is called in source code.
 2. **Responsibilities**: the work that the class/object is supposed to perform, and the data it's supposed to maintain.
 3. **Collaborators**: other objects this class directly invokes in order to do its work.

+CRC models were originally written index cards. `eslint-plugin-crc` generates tables.

 <table width="100%">
   <thead>